 Artificial Christmas Trees really started becoming popular in the early 20th century.
 In the Edwardian period Christmas Trees made from colored ostrich feathers were popular at 'fashionable' parties.
 Around 1900 there was even a short fashion for white trees - so if you thought colored trees are a new invention they're not!
-Over the years artificial tress have been made from feathers, papier mâché, metal, glass, and many different types of plastic (I've got a couple of inflatable trees!).
+Over the years artificial trees have been made from feathers, papier mâché, metal, glass, and many different types of plastic.

 In many countries, different trees are used as Christmas trees.
 In New Zealand a tree called the 'Pohutakawa' that has red flowers is sometimes used and in India, Banana or Mango trees are sometimes decorated.